VariateHQ/variate-docs/react/readme.md

                     }
                 ]
 ```
-Now, all visitors will be bucketed into the same variation:
+Now, all visitors will be bucketed into the same variation.